brettvac/brettvac.github.io/docs/LMS-course-sidebar.md

 ---
 layout: articles
+title: How To Create A Professional Looking LMS Course Display With Sidebar on Joomla!
-description: How to use a Joomla! component and module to create a professional LMS with a course sidebar.
+description: How to use a Joomla! component and custom module to create a professional looking LMS with a visual sidebar.
 ---

-# Create A Pro LMS Course Display With Sidebar
-So you want to create and launch your first course.
+So you want to create and launch your first online course, and you love the look of the professional LMS with a sidebar for easy course navigation.
 But—you’ve looked at the tools available online and—honestly, the options are not great for first timers.

 If you don’t have an audience of **thousands** of raving followers, you may not be sure you’ll sell anything in the first 30 days before the trial period expires and the $89 a month price tag kicks in.
 Sheesh\!